miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

        :width: 200pt
        :align: center

-Slice Timing Correction is used to control for this time differences between the slice by temporally interpolating the slices so that it would be equivalent to acquiring the whole brain image at a single time point.
-This temporal factor of acquisition especially has to be accounted for in fMRI models where timing is an important factor (e.g. event related designs, where the type of stimulus can change from volume to volume).
+Slice Timing Correction is used to compensate for the time differences between the slice acquisitions by temporally interpolating the slices so that the resulting volume is cloes to equivalent to acquiring the whole brain image at a single time point.
+This temporal factor of acquisition especially has to be accounted for in fMRI models where timing is an important factor (e.g. for event related designs, where the type of stimulus changes from volume to volume).

-If you use Slice Timing it is also important to know the way the slices were acquired.
-You can acquire the slices in a descending (top-down), ascending (bottom-up) or interleaved (acquire every second slice on one direction and every other slice on the other direction; interleaved can start in a top-down or bottom-up fashion) way.

 Motion Correction (fMRI only)